This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 If you want your firm to stay compliant, be financially successful, and grow, you need to have an accurate and clear bookkeeping system for your law firm to follow.
 This could mean taking on bookkeeping tasks in-house or hiring a professional bookkeeper with experience working with law firms.

-When it comes to accounting and bookkeeping for attorneys, whether you handle it yourself or hire someone, your bookkeeping system must maintain a consistent schedule for carrying out bookkeeping tasks.
+When it comes to accounting for law firms, whether you handle it yourself or hire someone, your bookkeeping system must maintain a consistent schedule for carrying out bookkeeping tasks.
 This could be daily, weekly, or even monthly.

 Keep strict records